enisdenjo/graphql-ws/README.md

 useServer(
   {
     onSubscribe: (_ctx, msg) => {
-      const query = queriesStore[msg.payload.query];
+      const persistedQuery =
+        queriesStore[msg.payload.extensions?.persistedQuery];
-      if (!query) {
+      if (persistedQuery) {
-        // for extra security you only allow the queries from the store throw new Error('404: Query Not Found');
-      }
         return {
-        ...query,
+          ...persistedQuery,
           variableValues: msg.payload.variables, // use the variables from the client };
+      }

+      // for extra security you only allow the queries from the store.
+      // if you want to support both, simply remove the throw below and
+      // graphql-ws will handle the query for you throw new Error('404: Query Not Found');
     },
   },
   wsServer,